lebao3105/Commands-collection/README.md

 * touch               : Create file

 ## Compiling
-To compile the projectany program, use:
+To compile the a (any) program, do:
 ```
 cd <command name>
 fpc <command name>.pas